How to integrate OData with SAP Crystal Reports

 Step-by-step instructions

-To get data from OData using SAP Crystal Reports we first need to create a DSN (Data Source) which will access data from OData.
-We will later be able to read data using SAP Crystal Reports.
+To get data from OData using SAP Crystal Reports, we first need to create an ODBC data source.
+We will later read this data in SAP Crystal Reports.
 Perform these steps:

 -